 Danielle Lawrence is a San Francisco-based artist whose work merges unconventional materials, painted imagery and 3-dimensional form to renegotiate painting’s traditional anatomy and definition.
-Her practice addresses the conceptual nature of hybridity and contradiction by scrambling long-standing divisions and arguments between painting and sculpture, abstraction and representation and craft and fine art.
+Her practice addresses the conceptual nature of hybridity by scrambling long-standing divisions and arguments between painting and sculpture, abstraction and representation and craft and fine art.
 Reworking painting’s physicality creates a fluid approach to its historical form, surface and materiality opening up sites of potential to explore sexuality, gender and class.

 Lawrence received a BFA from the San Francisco Art Institute (2003) and a MFA from Mills College (2011).
 Her work has been featured in numerous exhibitions in the Bay Area, Los Angeles, CA and Brooklyn, NY.
 Notable exhibitions include reflection/materiality at Minnesota Street Projects, San Francisco, CA (2021); A Spirit of Disruption at the Walter and McBean Galleries, San Francisco Art Institute, San Francisco (2021); Veils and Grids at Traywick Contemporary in Berkeley, CA, (2020); About Abstraction: Bay Area Women Painters at the Bedford Gallery at the Lesher Center for the Arts in Walnut Creek, CA (2017); New Abstraction at Traywick Contemporary in Berkeley, CA, (2015); Color As Space, As Sense (with Linda Geary) at [ 2nd floor projects ] San Francisco (2012).
 Her work is included in a number of important public and private collections, such as the Achenbach Foundation for Graphic Arts, San Francisco, CA, C.H.O.M.P., Monterey Bay, CA, Fidelty Headquarters, Boston, MASS, Mills College Art Museum, Oakland, CA and the Triton Museum of Art, Santa Clara, CA.

 In 2021, Lawrence was a recipient of a Quick Grant Award from the Center for Cultural Innovation, San Francisco, CA and a California Relief Grant.
 She was also awarded a fully funded artist in residence at the Sam & Adele Golden Foundation for the Arts in New Berlin, NY (2019) and most recently, wrote an article on the Vija Celmin’s retrospective entitled Artifacts of Presence: A Common Ungrounding for the San Francisco Museum of Modern Art.
-She is currently an Adjunct Faculty member in the Painting Department at California College of the Arts in San Francisco.
+She is as an Adjunct Faculty member in the Painting Department at California College of the Arts in San Francisco.
 She has also taught at the San Francisco Art Institute and at Mills College.

 Read on to see how the work began....